 Support for Staff

 There are excellent professional development opportunities at the College.
 All new staff receive a good induction, whatever their post or level of previous experience.
 There is well structured and supportive monitoring of teaching and learning, linked to the College’s learning plan.
 All staff are expected to participate fully in training and development.
 Performance Management provides a structure for a regular review of objectives, progress and development needs.
 Support staff are fully included in the Performance Management arrangements.
 Team Leaders hold individual meetings with team members, frequently, to support and monitor their work.
 We are committed to safeguarding and promoting the welfare of children and young people and expect all staff and volunteers to share this commitment.

 The College’s data systems for tracking individual student progress supports staff in monitoring progress and in taking action to intervene where necessary to raise progress.
 The data forms a strong support to teachers as they plan for learning.
 All teaching staff are involved in contributing assessment data to the database, with administrative expertise and support available to non-teachers.

 There is an annual cycle of self-evaluation and planning, spreading the activities across the year.
 This is the backbone of the College’s approach to self-evaluation and improvement planning, and all staff have the opportunity to contribute to these processes through their teams.
 Subject Areas provide a forum for effective teamwork and the sharing of good practice.

-If you wish to discuss any aspect of the post currently advertised, please contact the Finance and Human Resources Manager, Jackie Hunter, by telephone or email, and she will arrange to put you in touch with me.
+If you wish to discuss any aspect of the post currently advertised, please contact the Business Manager, Jackie Hunter, by telephone or email, and she will arrange to put you in touch with me.

 Thank you for taking an interest in Caedmon College Whitby.